Credible takeaways

 “There are work colleges that do not charge, or charge minimally, in exchange for work and/or service requirements.
 An example of this is Berea College in exchange for a 10-hour-per-week work requirement to help sustain the college,” says Wang.
 He says another way to pay for school is by joining ROTC, but that comes with a military service requirement post-graduation.

-Many employers offer tuition assistance programs to support employees pursuing a college education.
-Starbucks, Home Depot, and AT&T all offer tuition assistance programs.
-Students can receive up to $5,250 in tuition reimbursement tax-free and these funds can be used towards qualified education expenses such as tuition, fees, books, supplies, and more.
+Many employers offer tuition assistance and reimbursement programs to support employees pursuing a college education.
+Students can receive up to $5,250 in tuition reimbursement tax-free, and these funds can be used towards qualified education expenses such as tuition, fees, books, supplies, and more.
+Contact your HR department or review your employee handbook to check for educational benefits and eligibility.

 If you've explored all other options and still need to cover college costs, private student loans can help bridge the gap.
 While they don't offer the same benefits as federal loans, private loans have their own advantages.
 They typically let you borrow as much as the total cost of attendance at your school, and many lenders provide quick approval and funding.